-“In the time I have been an eye-witness to Dr. Minson’s trajectory in the field of psychoacoustics, the branch of psychology concerned with sound and its physiological effects, I have noted a few common themes that run through his professional life story: a willingness to go boldly into uncharted territory, an unquenchable thirst for knowledge and an equally passionate desire to help people.
+“In the time I have been an eye-witness to Dr. Minson’s trajectory in the field of psychoacoustics, the branch of psychology concerned with sound and its physiological effects, I have noted a few common themes that run through his professional life story: a willingness to go boldly into uncharted territory (rock climbing before it was popular, winter mountaineering, night skiing in remote locations, ice caving), an unquenchable thirst for knowledge and an equally passionate desire to help people.

 Not everyone gets the privilege of working with their spouse.
 Yet, we have made it work for thirty-five years.
 Was it because I said I would help him for ‘one year’ to realize the dream which has now manifested as Integrated Listening Systems?
 Well, that year passed by almost thirty years ago…

 His passion and drive are also what led him to leave his career as a general practice physician to go into the field of psychiatry because in his practice he saw a deep correlation between suppressed emotional pain and the experience of childhood trauma as unconscious factors underlying the emergence of physical illnesses.
 He hoped to improve healing for physical illnesses by getting at what is often the root cause, namely, repressed emotional pain.